tytydraco/yessleep/out/Baroness_of_the_Bayou.md

 Smiling with a wicked expression on her face.
 The thumping Enlarged heart and its great dilated vessels reduced it's beating and immediately inflated as it finally ceased.
 The Voodoo priestess laughed as she smacked it.
 It looked like a huge ball of meat covered in veins.

-A priest came before her holding a large, decorative, wood-carved box. placed the inflated, enlarged heart within this box, and by doing so, the servant with the jar poured a liquid substance inside the two wooden containers to preserve the hearts and their blood vessels.
+A priest came before her holding a large, decorative, wood-carved box. placed the inflated, enlarged heart within this box, and by doing so, the servant with the jar poured a liquid substance inside the wooden container to preserve the heart and its blood vessels.

 I was already soaked to the bone and starting to tremble because of the cold rain, and he began to feel something prickle in my nose when he sneezed out loud. by echoing through the ceremony.
 Everyone stopped; the voodoo queen was dismayed by this sudden interruption.